 FRIDAY, 25 NOVEMBER 2005

-I look at the world around me, and I cannot but declare the following opinion: the great hope for the survival of human civilization on Earth is the middle class – that big mass of people in the so-called developed world, and smaller percentages of people in so-called developing countries, who go to work every day, who own cars and houses and TVs and computers and refrigerators, and several sets of bed linen and music collections and beautiful coffee table books and souvenirs of holidays in other places.
-This crowd is the great hope for the survival of human civilization on this planet.
+I look at the world around me, and I cannot but declare the following opinion: the great hope for the survival of human civilisation on Earth is the middle class – that big mass of people in the so-called developed world, and smaller percentages of people in so-called developing countries, who go to work every day, who own cars and houses and TVs and computers and refrigerators, and several sets of bed linen and music collections and beautiful coffee table books and souvenirs of holidays in other places.
+This crowd is the great hope for the survival of human civilisation on this planet.

 People who are seriously wealthy also make a contribution, but by now we know most of that money never trickles down to the broad mass of humanity existing outside their tiny opulent worlds.

 The working poor also contribute to the survival of human civilisation by performing for small fees various tasks for which no one else wants to dirty their hands.

 However, without the middle class human civilisation would spiral down into brutal darkness.
 The middle class is Light, Spine and Balancing Factor.

 One important additional piece of information must be mentioned: In order to continue to be Light, Spine, and Balancing Factor, it is imperative that the majority of the members of this stratum be educated, tolerant and peace-loving.

 Here is what will help: a vanguard of rational, well-educated, open-minded and tolerant individuals.
 Intellectuals they need not necessarily be, although a core of this vanguard should consist of rational thinkers.
 This vanguard ought to be the leaders of middle class communities.
 An organisation, even a political movement, could also be suggested that would promote this idea of strong, tolerant, stable socio-economic communities, led by rational, open-minded and tolerant individuals.
 (Long live the vanguard of the bourgeoisie?)